oscarbrodas/Go-Goal/Sprint2.md

   - Input: no body is required.
 The URL must contain the id of the user you are trying to get, such as getting user with id 9, you need to use "/users?id=9"

   - Output: "ThisUser" as a user object, and "ErrorExist" as a bool

+- CheckLogin(): GET

+  - Notes: Email and Password must be correct or the user object returned will be giberish

+  - Input: "Email" and "Password" of type string

+  - Output: "FindEmail" and "FindPassword" of type bool.
+"ThisUser" which is the user object

 ### Friend
 - Friend: the strructure of the Friend object.
 The variable names are case sensitive

-  - id: do not worry about this.
+  - ID: do not worry about this.
 Unique id of the relationship

-  - created_at: do not worry about this.
+  - CreatedAt: do not worry about this.
 Time and date the user was created at

-  - updated_at: do not worry about this.
+  - UpdatedAt: do not worry about this.
 Time and date the user was updated at

-  - deleted_at: do not worry about this.
+  - DeletedAt: do not worry about this.
 Time and date the user was deleted at

   - User1: id of User1